Scroll Top

 • Spot Africa’s “Big Five” wild animals

-• Enjoy a bonfire as you camp under the stars
+• Enjoy a bonfire under the stars

 • Experience tribal culture and traditional storytelling